Schwapo/AddGroupAttribute/README.md

 # AddGroupAttribute

-#### Adds attributes to members via Odin's attribute processors which can reduce the amount of code needed and cleans up the class.
+#### Adds group attributes to members via Odin's attribute processors which can reduce the amount of code needed and cleans up the class.
 (Requires [Odin Inspector])

 ---